 Price & Similar Monitors

 If you are looking for an even cheaper 4K IPS monitor without professional color accuracy, check out the LG 27UD58 which is available for ~$300.

-All in all, the Dell U2718Q is an excellent 27″ 4K IPS monitor, but there are many more affordable options out there (if you don’t need professional-grade color accuracy), such as the LG 27UD58.
+All in all, the Dell U2718Q is an excellent 27″ 4K IPS monitor, but there are many cheaper options out there (if you don’t need professional-grade color accuracy), like the LG 27UD58.

 Dell U2718Q Specifications